Please select a faculty / graduate school from this menu.

 The syllabus for Seminars will become available ahead of the other lecture courses in the semester preceding the semester in which the Seminar is held.
 Each Seminar has its own student screening, so students should check the syllabus for the screening process and dates.

-During their fourth year, students create a Graduation Project, such as a written thesis or a work, as a culmination of their learning at SFC centered on the Seminar.
+Students write their theses or produce works in their fourth year in their Seminar.
+These are referred to as Graduation Projects, and they represent the culmination of learning at SFC.
 One of the requirements for graduation is to register and earn credits for Graduation Project 1 during the first semester of the fourth year, and Graduation Project 2 during the second semester of the fourth year.

-There is no selection screening for preliminary applications.
-Register the Graduation Project mentor of your choice before the course registration period and create your course registration plan while communicating with them.
+* There is no selection screening for preliminary applications.
+Register the mentor of your choice before the

-* If you do not register for Graduation Project 1 in the semester after your application for a faculty member to act as your mentor was accepted, your acceptance will be cancelled and you will have to apply again.
+* Failing to register for Graduation Project 1 in the semester immediately after the one your application has been approved will result in cancelling your approval, and you will need to apply again.

 Special research projects are held by faculty members in charge of Seminars during summer or spring breaks to carry out research that cannot be conducted during the semester.

-Students must register for the special research project in the semester immediately after attending it, and these courses cannot be cancelled.
+Students who attended the course will be automatically registered.
+They must register for the special research project in the semester immediately after attending it, and these courses cannot be cancelled.

 One special research project, either Special Research Project A or Special Research Project B, can be registered for in a single semester for credit required for advancement to the next year or graduation.
 To register for multiple special research projects, all courses except for the first one should be registered as Optional Subjects.